Tianyu-Chen/varying-coefficient-middle-income-policy/README.txt

 # Policy Effectiveness Across Development Stages in Middle-Income Countries

-This project investigates how the effects of different economic policies (investment, education spending, etc.) vary across development stages, with a specific focus on middle-income countries.
-We use the World Bank Development Indicators as our primary dataset and apply varying coefficient models to analyze policy effectiveness.

 ## Project Overview

 The "middle-income trap" suggests that strategies that work well for countries to reach middle-income status may not be sufficient to propel them to high-income status.
 This project applies varying coefficient models to systematically analyze how the effectiveness of different economic policies varies with development stages in middle-income countries.